What to wear for family photos – Maitland

 Accessories like scarves and hats can be fun to add to outfits too.
 Remember the idea is not to create these perfect photos, but to capture who your family is at that time.
 Be confident and just be you.

 If you want a more unique look for your family, then do what feels right for you.
-I do love the timeless looks of the clothing mentioned but also enjoy photographing a session with a bold fun feel to it.
-But I recommend you avoid big bold logos and text on clothing.
+I do love the timeless look but also enjoy photographing a session with a bold fun feel to it.
+But I do recommend you avoid big bold logos and text on clothing it really distracts and ages a photo.

 Look at your home decor